chuntington/javascript/README.md

     ```javascript
     // bad
-    const errorMessage = 'This is a super long error that was thrown because \
+    const errorMessage = 'This is a super long error that was thrown out of \
-    of Batman.
-When you stop to think about how Batman had anything to do \
+    pure self indulgence.
+When you stop to think about why this message is so \
-    with this, you would get nowhere \
+    long, you would get nowhere \
     fast.';

     // bad
-    const errorMessage = 'This is a super long error that was thrown because ' +
+    const errorMessage = 'This is a super long error that was thrown out of ' +
-        'of Batman.
-When you stop to think about how Batman had anything to do ' +
+        'pure self indulgence.
+When you stop to think about why this message is so ' +
-        'with this, you would get nowhere fast.';
+        'long, you would get nowhere fast.';

     // good
-    const errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+    const errorMessage = 'This is a super long error that was thrown out of pure self indulgence.
+When you stop to think about why this message is so long, you would get nowhere fast.';
     ```

 <a name="es6-template-literals"></a>